Nine places to eat and drink on a Prince Edward County getaway

 266 Main St., Wellington, midtownbrewingcompany.com

-Formerly a meat packing plant, this large warehouse in the “industrial” part of Wellington (half a block off main street) is now home to one of the county’s newest microbreweries.
-There’s Belgian Brown and Dry Irish Stout on tap, pretzels and charcuterie for snacks and an ever-expanding market right on site.
+Formerly a meat packing plant, this large warehouse in the “industrial” part of Wellington (half a block off main street) is now home to one of the County’s newest microbreweries.
+There’s an ESB and kolsch on tap (as well as other County brewery beers), giant cheeseburgers and beer-battered perch from chef Neil Dowson (from the now-closed County Road) and an ever-expanding deli and market right on site.

 1152 Greer Rd., Wellington, 613-399-5297, normanhardie.com